petebra11/rpi4-ubuntu-server/README.md

 # rpi4-ubuntu-server
-Initialize a new Raspberry Pi 4 to run Ubuntu Server 20.04 LTS (64-bit)
+Initialize a Raspberry Pi 4 to run Ubuntu Server 20.04 LTS (64-bit)

+Image and config:
+  rpi-imager write Ubuntu 20.04.3 (64-bit) to SD card (DO NOT use custome settings via Ctrl+Shift+X) Copy (overwrite) network-config to SD image
+  Copy (overwrite) user-data to SD image
+  Insert SD and boot RPi4

+After first boot and restart:

+  (With display attached):
+  Login using ubuntu:ubuntu and change root password sudo apt update sudo apt upgrade reboot

+  (Headless):
+  To do...

+More To Do:
+  Add users
+  Add firewall